 When it comes to holidays, a lot of airlines have placed a limit on the amount of luggage you can take.
 This can prove difficult for someone who likes to pack everything including the kitchen sink when they go away and especially for families when there are a lot of things you need with you.

 However, not sticking to the airline’s limits could end up costing you a fair bit of money.
-So it’s advisable to learn how to pack appropriately, ensuring you have everything you need without going over the weight limits.
+So it’s advisable to learn how to pack appropriately, including some pairs of women and men’s boots, ensuring you have everything you need without going over the weight limits.

 But how do you pack for the family holiday with those limits in place?
 There are a few helpful tips and tricks that can help you ensure that you have all that you need without bankrupting yourself at the airport with extortionate fees.
 Here are some of the tips and tricks that you could try to help you pack for that family holiday.